DevExpress/testcafe/docs/articles/templates/actions/scroll-options.md

 ------------------------------ | ------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------
 `offsetX`, `offsetY`           | Number  | Mouse pointer coordinates that define a point where the action is performed or started.
 If positive, TestCafe calculates coordinates relative to the top-left corner of the target element.
 If negative, they are calculated relative to the bottom-right corner. | The center of the target element.

-The example below scrolls the element until the different corners of the element are visible.
+The example below scrolls the element until different corners of the element are visible.

 ```js
 import { Selector } from 'testcafe';